Walking Day, Club Day or Carnival??

 I wasn’t ever a Rose Queen, I wanted to be as I wanted a crown (who doesn’t) but my younger sister was and I was part of her retinue and remember having to wear angora knitted boleros and the wool got up my nose and in my eyes so in ever single photo I am mid sneeze or have my eyes closed!!!
 The Rose Queens of days gone by wore wonderful rose headdresses, this image is among other Lytham Rose Queens through the years on the Facebook Group Lytham Past

-The procession meanders through the town or village in some cases covering a lot of ground, so much so on the lengthier routes, the wise, or the most experienced walker take a change of footwear, so the Rose Queen and the local priests and vicars are often seen wearing trainers under their robes.
+The procession meanders through the town or village in some cases covering a lot of ground, so much so on the lengthier routes, the wise, or the most experienced walker take a change of footwear, so the Rose Queen and the local priests and vicars are often seen wearing trainers under their robes, or are transported in an extravagantly decorated horse-drawn cart

 A very detailed report from the 1909 Club Day Carnival is HERE on the brilliant website amounderness.co.uk for all things historical in Lytham, St Annes and the Fylde